 This week I thought it would be good to think a little bit about classroom management and, in particular, how to pre-empt issues arising.
-Now you have had some experiences of teaching it is important to start thinking about behaviour for learning at the planning stage, so I offer ideas that you can embed into lessons you are planning for your return to school after half term.
+Now you have had some experiences of teaching it is important to start thinking about behaviour for learning at the planning stage, so I offer ideas that you can embed into lessons you are planning for this coming week and your return to school after half term.

 I recall a time when I walked into my twelve year old’s room and told him we needed to leave straightaway to go to his football match.
 Instantly conflict blew up, I was ‘the worst mother in the world’ and getting out the door became a frustrating battle!